דלג לתוכן הראשי

 1. Strength and Weight-Bearing Training: The Most Important Stimulus

 If you remember one thing from this guide, let it be this: Resistance training and weight-bearing activity are the most powerful tools for building bone.
-A comprehensive Cochrane review (Howe et al., 2011) examining 43 controlled studies on postmenopausal women found that physical activity programs improve bone density and likely reduce fracture risk, with resistance and strength exercises standing out as particularly effective.
+A comprehensive Cochrane review (Howe et al., 2011) examining 43 controlled studies on postmenopausal women found that physical activity programs improve bone density (the effect on the number of fractures themselves did not reach statistical significance in this review), with resistance and strength exercises standing out as particularly effective.

-The LIFTMOR randomized controlled trial (Watson et al., 2018) went a step further: postmenopausal women with low bone mass trained twice a week in high-intensity resistance training and impact exercises for only about 30 minutes per session.
+The LIFTMOR randomized controlled trial (Watson et al., 2018) went a step further: postmenopausal women with low bone mass trained twice a week in high-intensity resistance training and impact exercises for only about 30 minutes each session.
 This group improved bone density in the spine and femoral neck, unlike the comparison group, and without significant injuries under professional supervision.
-The message: moderate load is not enough; building bone requires a real challenge, but it can be achieved in a short time with proper guidance.
+The message: moderate load is not enough; to build bone, you need a real challenge, but it can be achieved in a short time with proper guidance.

 How to apply this in practice:

-• Resistance training 2-3 times a week: Squats, deadlifts, leg presses, rows, chest presses.
+• Resistance training 2-3 times per week: Squats, deadlifts, leg presses, rows, chest presses.
 A load that challenges you, not symbolic weights.

 • Impact exercises: Small jumps, skipping, dancing, climbing stairs.
 The slight shock signals the bone to strengthen.

-• Walking is good for the heart, but weak for bone: It is weight-bearing, but its stimulus to bone is low.
+• Walking is good for the heart, but weak for bone: It is weight-bearing, but its stimulus for bone is low.
 Use it as a supplement, not a replacement for strength training.

-• Start gradually and with guidance: For those who haven't trained or have diagnosed osteoporosis, it's important to start with a qualified instructor or physical therapist familiar with the field, to train correctly and safely.
+• Start gradually and with guidance: For those who haven't exercised or have diagnosed osteoporosis, it is important to start with a qualified instructor or physical therapist familiar with the field, to train correctly and safely.

 We've built a tool to help you choose exercises and build a routine according to your age and level: Training Program.